columbia-it/django-jsonapi-training/docs/another2.md

 # Split Instructor model to be OneToOne with new Person model

-Just as a thought experiment, let's decide that we want a generic Person model.
+As a thought experiment, let's decide that we want a generic Person model.
 For the time being, this model will be one-to-one with an Instructor.
 Let's assume that our production database has live data in it that we don't want to break things, so we'll need some migration magic.

 We want to:

 1. [Create the new Model, Serializer, and Views.](#new-person-models-serializers-views)
 2. [Make the new migration and customize it](#custom-person-migration) to fix our data, moving `Instructor.name` to `Person.name` and